IBM/istio101/workshop/exercise-4/README.md

 Now you can access the guestbook via http://169.61.37.141(change it to your EXTERNAL-IP).

-## Set up the Istio Ingress controller to work with IBM Cloud Container Service
+## Set up the Istio Ingress controller to work with IBM Cloud Container Service (optional)
-**This feature only works for paid accounts.**
+**This feature only works for paid accounts.
+This section is optional.**

 To have an IBM-provided DNS for Guestbook, you must set up the Istio Ingress controller to route traffic to the Kubernetes Ingress application load balancer (ALB).